Best Time To Visit Barbados: Seasonality, Weather & Events

 The most anticipated aspect of Crop Over is the culmination of it all; the last event is Grand Kadooment Day, which takes place on the first Monday in August.
 During Kadooment, masquerade bands parade through the streets of Bridgetown, as a symbol of the island’s culture and heritage.
 Visitors and locals actively participate in Kadooment by adorning their bodies with bright feathers and jewels as they dance to the Caribbean music pulsating throughout the town.

-Enjoy carnival events?
+Want to go to the best carnival events?
 There are other carnival celebrations in the Caribbean you can learn abot too!

 This late October festival offers a variety of local and international cuisine and beverages prepared by the experts in the business.
 Barbados’ Food and Rum Festival takes off in October from the 24th-27th.
 As the “Culinary Capital of the Caribbean” Barbados recognizes that good food surely isn’t complete without some great drinks to go along with it.
 If you plan on attending the Festival while in Barbados, you can also expect to find wine experts and mixologists from across the region and beyond adding their hand to the festivities!